erdc/inflow/inflow/README.md

 The workflow directory contains two convenience scripts for generating a weight table and a lateral inflow file (assuming a weight table has already been generated).
 Both of these scripts may be run from the command line with the name of an appropriately configured yaml file as an argument.
-The yaml directory contains an example file for each script.
-These two (independent) examples may be run with the following commands.
+The directory tests/data/yaml contains an example file for each script.
+These two (independent) examples may be run from the workflow directory with the following commands.

-$ python generate_inflow_file.py ../yaml/inflow_gldas2.yml
+$ python generate_inflow_file.py ../tests/data/yaml/inflow_gldas2.yml

-$ python generate_weight_table_file.py ../yaml/weight_lis.yml
+$ python generate_weight_table_file.py ../tests/data/yaml/weight_lis.yml